Compromised Machine or User Account Investigation

 Ideally you should boot from a clean disc, a network

-filesystem or a "live DVD",
+filesystem or a "live USB",

 rather than booting a suspected-to-be-compromised machine directly.